fbpixelIs It Okay to Have a Drink After an IUI? | Thomson Medical

 Yes, even small amounts of alcohol may impact the early stages of pregnancy.
 Implantation typically occurs 6-10 days after IUI, when the embryo attaches to the uterine lining.

-Alcohol may interfere with this process by affecting hormone balance, blood flow, and immune response, which are crucial for successful implantation.
+Alcohol may interfere with this process by affecting hormone balance, blood flow, and immune response, which play a role in the implantation process.

 Our IUI specialists